laurakond/Cross-Stitch-Art/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Portfolio/Contact page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the fully responsive navigation bar includes links to the Logo, Home page, Gallery and Portfolio/Contact page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](image url to the nav bar)